-In all things, Faulkner University seeks to affirm the personal dignity, worth, and participation of every member of its community - acting in grace and love.
-Furthermore, Faulkner University is committed to maintaining a physically and emotionally safe environment for all students, and will not tolerate sexual harassment or bullying of any kind, for any reason.
-Please refer to the Faulkner University anti-harassment policy found in the Student Handbook (Pages 51-63 of this handbook) for additional assistance.
+In all things, and guided by Biblical truth, Faulkner University seeks to affirm the personal dignity, worth, and participation of every member of its community - acting in grace and love.
+Furthermore, Faulkner University is committed to maintaining a physically and emotionally safe environment for all students, and will not tolerate sexual harassment or bullying of any kind, for any reason, including harassment or bullying based on one's sexual orientation or one's gender identity.